-- The Light Hotel Penang offers modern and stylish accommodation with free WiFi,an outdoor pool and fitness centre.
+The Light Hotel Penang offers modern and stylish mid-range accommodation with free WiFi, an outdoor pool and fitness centre.

 Ixora Hotel Penang is just a few steps from Megamall Pinang, with modern guest rooms with an outdoor pool, free WiFi.
 It close to Butterworth Bus Terminal and Prai Industrial Parks.

 Located 6km from George Town in the suburb of Air Itam, Penang Hill (also known as Bukit Bendera or Flag Hil) is one of the most directly tourist-focused areas in Penang.
 Its stunning views and slightly cooler temperatures have made it a popular destination with visitors, particularly those from foreign countries.

 A somewhat rural area, many of its attractions are of the more natural kind.
 There are beautiful forests to stroll through, featuring a range of plants and wildlife, cascading waterfalls, and flowing rivers.

 Whether you want to spend your days walking, picnicking and relaxing, or doing something that gets your blood pumping, this is a location that has you covered.

 Penang Hill also has the unique feature of the Penang Hill Railway.
 A funicular railway system that runs from the base to the top of the hill, it is the only one of its kind in Malaysia, making riding it a unique experience in its own right. it is one of the world’s oldest funicular systems, built in 1923.